Skip to main content

 Swat Circus takes weekly trips to the Philadelphia School of Circus Arts to learn a whole variety of new circus skills, from trapeze to trampoline to unicycling to aerial silks and everything in between.
 We also hold regular sessions on campus to practice acrobatics and juggling.

-The Swarthmore Conservative Society is a coalition of traditionalist conservative students at Swarthmore College.
-We aim to promote an understanding of and support for right-wing principles within the student body at Swarthmore and engage in debate and dialogue about the meaning, political implications, and social impact of these principles.
+Swarthmore Conservative Studies is a coalition of students interested in conservative thought at Swarthmore College.
+We aim to promote an understanding of conservative principles within the student body at Swarthmore and engage in debate and dialogue about the meaning, political implications, and social impact of these principles.
 We hold meetings and events, organize educational efforts, and host guest speakers.
-The Swarthmore Conservative Society hopes to serve as a resource to all students dissatisfied with Swarthmore’s predominantly left-wing political climate.

 SwatCooks